 This is a beautiful property set in quiet, lush surroundings.
 Basically the Pearle offers one, two and three bedroom apartment complexes with private plunge pools.
 But one of the bedrooms can be a standalone hotel room as it has its own entrance.
 But be careful with this option- the hotel room option is quite small and is attached to the main apartment.
 Travellers with young children may not like the separate entrance

 As the name suggests this is a Bali themed resort at Cable Beach – a relatively short walk to the beach.
 Broome has a history of interaction with Asia so this theme seems very apt.
 Surrounded by beautiful lush tropical gardens the resort offers self-contained Bali style villas usually with private outdoor Mandi bathrooms, a wonderful swimming pool and an expansive and reasonably priced spa.
 It is a really good option at Cable Beach.
+But if I had to voice one reservation – might be due a bit of a re-fresh!

 Another good alternative at Cable Beach is the Frangipani, now part of the Mantra group which was recently purchased by the Accor group.
 This property features a variety of self-contained 1,2 and 3 bedroom apartments with large bedrooms, fully equipped kitchens and (like the Bali Hai) outdoor showers.
 It’s a bit further away from the beach area although there is a bus stop out the front.
 You may want to consider having a car when staying here.